ozone-his/ozone-analytics/README.md

 # Ozone Analytics
 This project hosts Ozone Analytics suite.

-> **Upgrading from 2.x?** 3.0.0 is not a rolling upgrade: the CDC pipeline is rebuilt and both
-> datastores have their data directories rewritten.
-Follow [UPGRADING.md](UPGRADING.md) before
-> deploying.

 It provides multiple services to cover different infrastructure needs:

 - Running streaming and flattening data pipeline services only (without Superset)